ropensci/emld/README.md

-For many applications, it is useful to merely treat EML as a list object, as seen above, allowing the R user to leverage a standard tools and intutition in workign with these files.
+For many applications, it is useful to merely treat EML as a list object, as seen above, allowing the R user to leverage a standard tools and intuition in working with these files.
 However, `emld` also opens the door to new possible directions by thinking of EML data in terms of a JSON-LD serialization rather than an XML serialization.
-First, owing to it’s comparative simplicity and native data typing (e.g. of boolean/string/numeric data), JSON is often easier for many developers to work with than EML’s native XML format.
+First, owing to it’s comparative simplicity and native data typing (e.g. of Boolean/string/numeric data), JSON is often easier for many developers to work with than EML’s native XML format.

 ## As JSON: Query with JQ